 The cheat sheet

 In the above section, I’ve explained the image generation model and how different defects are added in each phase.
-We explain this topic much more in-depth during our Amped FIVE classes, going into detail on each step and showing examples of every defect.
+We explain this topic much more in-depth during our Amped FIVE classes.
+We go into detail on each step and show examples of every defect.

-I think this topic is so important, and overlooked, that I decided to make available for the readers of this blog a table summarizing all the defects and possible solutions, in the right order according to the image generation model.
+I think this topic is so important, and overlooked.
+I decided to make available for the readers of this blog a table summarizing all the defects and possible solutions, in the right order according to the image generation model.

 The table has the following columns:

 - The Phase of the image generation model (Scene, Camera, Storage, View)

 - The relative Subphase: for example, the phase Camera is divided into the subphases Optics, Sensor, Processing, and Encoding

 - The Process which happens at every step: could be physical (e.g. light passes through the optics) or digital (e.g. lossy compression)

 - The Defect Caused by each process, because of some technical limitation

 - A Possible Processing to reduce or attenuate the defect.